 - Access to a slack channel to communicate.

-- Workshops, language lessons and talks.
+- Workshops, language lessons, and talks.

-Most locations in Thailand, like Chiang Mai hold a reputation for being very affordable, so when most seasoned nomads see a price tag of $1,500/mo for a coworkation program they may think it’s overpriced.
+Most locations in Thailand, like Chiang Mai, hold a reputation for being very affordable, so when most seasoned nomads see a price tag of $1,500/mo for a coworkation program, they may think it’s overpriced.
 One of the main things that nomads pride themselves with is their savviness for location arbitrage and living in places much cheaper than their native soil.
 For the most part, yes Chiang Mai and other places in South East Asia tend to be on the cheaper, more affordable side but you’re not paying for just the place.
-Yeah, you could go to Chiang Mai or other cheap places by yourself and book your own housing, coworking space, etc. and save some money.
+Yeah, you could go to Chiang Mai or other cheap places by yourself and book your housing, coworking space, etc. and save some money.
 With Hacker Paradise you’re paying for more than a location, you’re paying for an experience.
-I’ve done a lot of solo travelling and although it does have its benefits, I don’t feel like it’s as fun as doing HP.
+I’ve done a lot of solo traveling, and although it does have its benefits, I don’t feel like it’s as fun as doing HP.

 I find that traveling can be lonely at times and it’s not always easy to get close friends from home to leave their normal lives to travel with you for an extended period of time.
 HP allowed me to show up and immediately be welcomed into a community of people who are interesting, like-minded and excited to collaborate.

-When I traveled in Asia with the group there was a fair mix of nationalities, genders and skill-sets in the group.
+When I traveled in Asia with the group there was a fair mix of nationalities, genders, and skill-sets in the group.
 The mix of people that join the program made it really easy for me to meet people from different backgrounds that I wouldn’t normally be able to spend so much time with.
 Hacker Paradise does a great job of organizing community events to help facilitate networking for the group members.
 Anyone in the group can also organize their own events, dinners, parties, trips or workshops if they’d like to.